A modern sport

 The wide variety in the type, size and scope of the rest of the IAAF World Athletics Series of competitions with their different demands in terms of logistics, budget and facilities also means that there are IAAF events available to fit the hosting ambitions and resources of cities, large and small, among most of the IAAF’s 200+ national member federations.

-Showing the IAAF’s ability to innovate and respond to changing demands, an exciting new competition, the IAAF World Relays, was launched in 2014 in Nassau, The Bahamas and has now been staged on two further occasions (2015 & 2017).
+Showing the IAAF’s ability to innovate and respond to changing demands, an exciting new team competition, the IAAF World Relays, was launched in 2014 in Nassau, The Bahamas and has now been staged on two further occasions (2015 & 2017).
 The next edition will be 2019.

 This variety extends beyond championships.